CubicZebra/informatics/README.rst

 ============

 For usage questions about functions, API reference and example code snippet on documentation would be helpful.
-While other questions or discussions, please directly contact the author.
+While for other issues and suggestions, post your advice here or mail the author.

 ----